 “Sex is reported to be the most frequently searched topic on the Internet, with pornographic search-engine requests totaling approximately 68 million per day (25% of total search-engine requests).” – study: Generation XXX: Pornography Acceptance and Use Among Emerging Adults

 People in the first group are the kind of people who are walking and talking examples of the modern-day hypocrisy.
 These usually are the type of individuals to highlight all the mentally damaging aspects of pornography consumption.
 Like for example, the notorious serial killer in the 70s Ted Bundy blamed his violent crimes on the addiction to the hard-core pornography.
-Whether or not porn addiction is a ‘thing’ scholars are still debating over, I could find studies supporting both sides.
-If you were to ever engage in a discussion with an individual from this group you would most likely be presented with facts supporting the claim of human brain reacting in a harmful manner to pornography exposure.
+Whether or not porn addiction is a ‘thing’ scholars are still debating over.
+I could easily cherry pick studies supporting both sides.
+If you were to ever engage in a discussion with an individual from this group, you would most likely be presented with facts supporting the claim of human brain reacting in a harmful manner to pornography exposure.
 Comically, in 2009 ScienceDaily reported that a researcher at the University of Montreal couldn’t find any males in their twenties, who hadn’t consumed pornography.

 People in the second group are those, who consume some form of pornography.
 They are the people, who most likely at times find arousal when viewing pornography.
 But they can also be the type of people who can appreciate human body, can see past the (sometimes) degrading content and sometimes even bother looking into reasons why people have chosen the path of being a part of the pornographic industry.
-They are the kind of people who may or may not contribute to the industry, but will not judge and ‘slut shame’ involved individuals.
-They are the kind of people who can see pornography as an expression of art and creativity and have come to the terms that ‘sex sells’.
+They are the kind of people, who may or may not contribute to the industry, but will not judge and ‘slut shame’ involved individuals.
+They are the kind of people, who can see pornography as an expression of art and creativity and have come to the terms that ‘sex sells’.
+Like it or not.
 They are the type of people that will write a blog post about pornography and will shamelessly admit that Bruce Venture is their favorite adult film star.

 Okay, so this group really isn’t all butterflies and unicorns like I’ve described above.
-Research shows that most young adults viewing pornography are not doing so because it’s an art form, ‘becoming sexually aroused and fulfilling curiosity are salient motivations for Internet pornography use among emerging adults.’
+Research shows that most young adults viewing pornography are not doing so because it’s an art form, “becoming sexually aroused and fulfilling curiosity are salient motivations for Internet pornography use among emerging adults.”
 (Generation XXX: Pornography Acceptance and Use Among Emerging Adults) The same research also highlighted that a motivating factor for women for viewing pornographic content is exploring their sexuality.
 This is also the part of society that has elevated porn industry to the point where it alone brings in more revenue than the combined industries – Netflix, Google, eBay, Yahoo, Amazon, Microsoft, and Apple.
 Obviously, the society’s acceptance of such content and ongoing demand has consequences – both good and bad.

 In terms of social aspects, there are plenty of studies carried out that suggest a connection between pornography and violence, rape, child abuse etc. Other studies consider, how pornography can affect human interaction and relationships.
-Fo example, Peg Steep argues that fantasies induced by pornography are more likely lead to cheating, Ana Bridges’ has suggested that watching pornography as a couple is more likely to lead to a divorce than the non-porn consuming couples.
+For example, Peg Steep argues that fantasies induced by pornography are more likely lead to cheating, Ana Bridges’ has suggested that watching pornography as a couple is more likely to lead to a divorce than the non-porn consuming couples.

-That being said there is also evidence out there that pornography can be used to treat voyeurism, this is based on the concept that countries with high pornography censorship the have high count of voyeurism cases.
+That being said, there is also evidence out there that pornography can be used to treat voyeurism, this is based on the concept that countries with high pornography censorship the have high count of voyeurism cases.
 (Revolvy) To be fair, after doing some research into this, I can’t determine, how concrete the evidence is as most references are based on an article from 1990 and I can’t find access to this article to read it myself.